 The ability to capture leads on your website is fundamental to solid marketing and sales funnel.
 Without online lead capture, a large percentage of your advertising investment is being wasted.
 If you’re not capturing leads on your site or aren’t capturing enough leads, close your door, mute your phone, and take some notes…

 As an Infusionsoft Consultant working alongside some of the top online marketers in the world, I often heard them use terms like ‘web forms’, ‘landing pages’, and ‘squeeze pages’ when talking about permission-based marketing, list building, and lead capture.
 Let me remove any confusion here:

 When setting up your online lead capture strategy, you’ll need to think about what I like to call the “magnet”.
-What can you offer your site visitors that will provide them enough value to entice them to providing you their contact information?
-Here are some ideas for you: free report, advisory, white paper, demo, consult, quote, coupons, tips, newsletter, webinar, telesminar, in-person seminar or event, survey, drawing, free trial, or ebook.
+What can you offer the site visitors that will provide them enough value to entice them to provide you their contact information?
+Here are some ideas for you: free report, advisory, white paper, demo, consult, quote, coupons, tips, newsletter, webinar, teleseminar, in-person seminar or event, survey, drawing, free trial, or ebook.

 One final note…

 Don’t overwhelm your visitors with lengthy forms.
 Typically, you should limit the form to name and email.
 In some cases, however, you can get away with requesting more information… but the value of the ‘magnet’ needs to justify the additional info requested.